cirosantilli/linux-kernel-module-cheat/getting-started.md

 ## Kernel version

-We try to use the latest possible kernel version:
+We try to use the latest possible kernel major release version.

-    grep BR2_LINUX_KERNEL_VERSION buildroot/output.*~/.config

-or in QEMU:
+In QEMU:

     cat /proc/version